 You can study at home or in a library using online materials from wherever you are in Australia.
 A teacher will call you online or on the telephone, to help you with your study.
 If you do not have access to the internet or have other technology restrictions, books and CDs will be posted to you.

 You can join virtual classrooms where you will meet other students with diverse backgrounds, experiences, and goals.
-You will then have the opportunity to practice your English with them as well.
+You will then have the opportunity to practise your English with them as well.